 Viral: Don't you have the slightest idea?
 The depths of MY SHAME!?
 The humiliation of always being the sole survivor!?
-How much I had beg to take part of this battle!?
+How much I had begged to take part in this battle!?
 JUST SO I COULD BE ABLE TO FACE YOU!?

 Cosmo in Sonic X falls into this category.
 Her planet itself had been abandoned centuries earlier and Cosmo, a young plant based lifeform, grew up on board a Space Station which was then destroyed by the Metarex leaving her the only survivor of her clan - and continually haunted by the fact.
 Though the Metarex themselves later turn out to be members of the seedrian species too - the ones who stayed behind on their planet after the others abandoned it, where they became the space-faring monstrosities the Metarex.

 Sara Werec of Soukou No Strain is spurred on initially by her survivor's guilt, her Big Brother Worship, and the question of "why?" that arose from both of the above.
 When Lottie figures out that the Omnicidal Maniac who killed her brother has let Sara live three times, and realizes Sara's true identity, she strikes out at Sara by giving her Carris' present to her, the last thing she saw him with before he was killed, to induce more survivor's guilt in her.

 In Digimon Adventure, various members of the cast gets this after the death of various allies/bystanders.
 Digimon Tamers provides a more extreme example with Jeri.

 Suzaku from Code Geass; his guilt comes from the fact that he killed his own father in a fit of despair (his old man was willing to sacrifice the whole of Japan rather than allow it to be under Britannia's control) and was never punished for it.
 Naturally, this lead to his becoming The Atoner and a Death Seeker.